 Illinois Annual Report

 All business entities registered with the state of Illinois must file an annual report that confirms and/or amends basic information about your business.
 If you’re filing an annual report for a corporation, you’re also subject to the state’s annual franchise tax.
-This guide will cover the basics of the Illinois Annual Report:

 What Is the Illinois Annual Report?